pbg57/Gamesight/README.md

 3) Run tests from your maven tool window or by using 'mvn surefire:test' and 'mvn surefire-report:report'

 # Project Goals
-I am developing this project to demonstrate my technical proficiency in a number of areas (and also because I love doing it!).
+I am developing this project to demonstrate my technical proficiency in a number of areas.
 My approach is to first develop an end-to-end 'steel thread' of execution across the entire application, and then iterate over the project to add additional functionality.
-This approach has worked well for me as it allows lessons-learned to be immediately and efficiently applied during each development iteration.
+This approach works well as it allows lessons-learned to be immediately and efficiently applied during each development iteration.

 # Available Functionality Update
 To make it easier to review work-to-date, here are pointers: